contraflux/matrices/README.md

-# vector fields
+# matrix transformations
-Electron app to display 2D vector fields.
+Electron app to display 2x2 matrices and their properties